-- What kind of a bridge does Aunt Georgia want the Indian Campers to build?
+- What kind of a bridge does Aunt Georgia want the camp participants to build?

-- Does Dad approve of Rain’s decision to cover Indian Camp for the paper?
+- Does Dad approve of Rain’s decision to cover summer camp for the paper?

 - What does Rain discover in her hope chest that makes her determined to work things out with Natalie?